-- (1) Write down the number of ... {frequency required on on frequency axis, is labelled} Write down the number of ... {whole number of pictures in pictogram} - (2) Complete the bar chart {frequency required on on frequency axis, is labelled} Complete the pictogram{whole number of pictures in pictogram} - (3) Complete the tally {or frequency} chart complete a bar chart, {both axis already labelled} or complete a pictogram, {table and key given} - (4) Write down the mode from bar chart or pie chart or pictogram or frequency table. {data labels are things not numbers} - (5) Write down the number of ... {frequency required on on frequency axis, is NOT labelled} Write down the number of ... {quarter, half or three quarters of picture in pictogram} - (6) Complete the bar chart {frequency required on on frequency axis, is NOT labelled} Complete the pictogram{quarter, half or three quarters of picture in pictogram} - (7) Given frequency table, bar chart or pictogram e.g. coloured t-shirts sold How many less/more colour A than colour B were sold?
-What colour was the t-shirt that more then/exactly/less than {frequency} were sold?
-How many t-shirts were sold in {time frame}?
-What fraction of the t-shirts sold were colour A? - (8) Complete back to back pictogram, dual bar chart/frequency table.
+- (1) Write down the number of ... {frequency required is numbered on the frequency axes}Write down the number of ... {whole number of pictures in pictogram} - (2) Complete the bar chart {frequency required is numbered on the frequency axes} Complete the pictogram{whole number of pictures in pictogram} - (3) Complete the tally {or frequency} chart complete a bar chart, {both axes are already labelled} or complete a pictogram, {table and key given} - (4) Write down the mode from bar chart or pie chart or pictogram or frequency table.{data labels are things not numbers} - (5) Write down the number of ... {frequency required on on frequency axis, is NOT labelled}Write down the number of ... {quarter, half or three quarters of picture in pictogram} - (6) Complete the bar chart {frequency required on on frequency axis, is NOT labelled} Complete the pictogram{quarter, half or three quarters of picture in pictogram} - (7) Given frequency table, bar chart or pictogram e.g. coloured t-shirts sold How many less/more colour A than colour B were sold ?What colour was the t-shirt that more then/exactly/less than {frequency} were sold?
+How many t-shirts were sold in {time frame}?What fraction of the t-shirts sold were colour A ? - (8) Complete back to back pictogram, dual bar chart/frequency table.
 Answer questions from back to back pictogram, dual bar chart/frequency table. - (9) Find errors in pictogram, bar chart, frequency table or pie chart.